Stigma, Shame And Mental Illness

 “Should a person with cancer be treated differently in the workplace?

-Why, then (the argument continues) should a person suffering with anxiety or depression, a genuine illness and medical problem like any other, face shame and stigma?
+Why, then (the argument continues) should a person suffering with anxiety or depression, or other genuine illnesses and medical problems – like any other – face shame and stigma?

-I get the argument.
-I just don’t know what it serves.
-The continued focus on ‘shame’ just exacerbates the very stigma we’re trying to erase.
+I understand this argument.
+But what does it achieve?
+The continued focus on ‘shame’ merely exacerbates the stigma we’d like to see erased.

-People who suffer must take a stand about mental illness.
-As they do with other illnesses.
+People who suffer with mental illness must take a stand.
+As others do with other illnesses.
 Many prominent people are beginning to speak out.
 I admire them.
 They are making a difference.

-But some of us privately suffering are still deeply ashamed of what we’re suffering from.
-Therefore we don’t further our own cause.
+But.
+Those of us who are suffering privately are still ashamed of what we’re suffering from.
+Therefore, we can’t further our own cause.

 The stigma is ours to change.
 We who suffer have to be the spokespeople for depression, anxiety and stress-related illnesses in their various forms, talk about them, open up the dialogue.
-We understand the illness, we live it, only we can change how it’s perceived.
+We understand the illness, we live it, only we can explain it, and slowly alter how it’s perceived.

 Let me be clear.
-Not all of us can shout from the rooftops about anxiety and depression.
+Not all of us can shout from the rooftops about our experiences with anxiety and depression.
 We’re not well enough, or strong enough, or we don’t want to.
 But some of us can.
 And more of us must.

-Here’s a different take on the stigma and shame debate: stress and stress overload are part of being human, part of being alive, part of being a member of this rushed, frantic, chaotic, competitive society we’re in.
+- Stress overload, which so easily morphs into health problems that are more serious, part of being human, part of being alive, part of being a member of this rushed, frantic, chaotic, competitive society we’re in, is a given for all of us.

-When stress “overtakes,” as it can for many, it can morph into something more serious.
+- When stress “overtakes,” as it can for many, it can and often does morph into a serious mental health problem.

-No one is immune from stress; no one is immune from the way it can evolve into a ‘mental health’ problem.
+In other words: No one is immune from stress; no one is immune from family mental health histories, no one is immune from the manner in which an otherwise fully functioning individual can suddenly be overcome by a ‘mental health’ problem.

-This is not about “us” and “them” - those who suffer from stress, those who don’t.
-Stress affects everyone.
+This is not about “us” and “them” - those who suffer from mental health issues, those who don’t.
+Stress and its sinister cousins affect everyone.
 For some of us, it catapults out of control.